OpsMx/enterprise-spinnaker/charts/oes/README.md

   To be able to fetch OES docker images, username and password shall be set in values.yaml or use --set imageCredentials.username=<username> --set imageCredentials.password=<password> while running helm install.

-- Your Kubernetes cluster supports persistent volumes and loadbalancer service type.
+- Your Kubernetes cluster shall support persistent volumes and loadbalancer service type.

 - Helm v3 expects the namespace to be present before helm install command is run.
 If it does not exists,